stereolabs/zed-ros2-examples/README.md

    ROS 2 Tutorials and Examples
 </h1>

-This package is a collection of examples and tutorials to illustrate how to better use the ZED cameras in the ROS 2 framework
+This package contains examples and tutorials for effectively using ZED cameras within the ROS 2 framework.

 [More information](https://www.stereolabs.com/docs/ros2/)